MAJigsaw77/UTF/README.md

 6. Once the installation is done, close Visual Studio Installer.
 7. Download and install [`git-scm`](https://git-scm.com/download/win).
     - Leave all installation options as default.
-8. Once the libraries are installed, run `haxelib run lime test windows` to compile and launch the game (may take a long time)
+8. Run `haxelib run lime test windows` to compile and launch the game.
     - You can run `haxelib run lime setup` to make the lime command global, allowing you to execute `lime test windows` directly.

 ### Linux